chaofengc/TexForce/README.md

   </tr>
   <tr>
     <td colspan="2">
-      A photo of a woman face.
+      A photo of a boy, colorful.
     </td>
   </tr>
   <tr>